 Pastor Melvin Cross Jr., senior pastor of Glory House International says his congregation is a youth engagement and violence prevention organization, who is also a part of the city’s Homicide Response Team.
 Cross said they are looking for preventative measures to prevent the violence that is happening in this city.

 “We are invested in our community.
-We just want to be apart of the solution.
-We realize that we are not the sole solution to the problem that is happening in out city,” he said.
+We just want to be a part of the solution.
+We realize that we are not the sole solution to the problem that is happening in our city,” he said.
 “It’s literally going to take all of us for a solution to the violence.”

 In addition to needing help and answers to combat the violence, the groups echoed the sentiment, “If you see something, to say something.”
 It’s going to take the community to rise up and commit, they say.